MichaelRFairhurst/DartNAD0/README.md

 reward poor play, but requires more search depth to accurately evaluate a player's position.

-Now we must implement our `Move` class behavior.

 Your game also needs a hash function to be able to take advantage of transposition tables.